Flat Roof Extension Cost

 1. Lay 1.2cm of OSB board or plywood along the timber joists as a base

-4. Add butyl tape at the points in which the fixings will pierce the vapour control layer.
+4. Add butyl tape at the points at which the fixings will pierce the vapour control layer.
 The reason for this is to ensure the tape forms a seal after penetration

 5. Next, you’ll want to fit rigid insulation board (the thickness will depend on the type of flat roof and other factors).
 The exact nature of the rigid insulation board would depend on the height available based on guttering, upstands as well as adornments